 Default triggers a dense layer of federal and state compliance obligations — and undocumented workflows create the conditions for violations.

-- State notice periods for default, cure rights, and foreclosure initiation vary — and missing them restarts timelines
+• State notice periods for default, cure rights, and foreclosure initiation vary — missing them restarts timelines

-- CA DRE trust fund violations are the #1 enforcement category in the August 2025 Licensee Advisory — escrow mishandling during default is a primary trigger
+• CA DRE trust fund violations rank as the top enforcement category in the August 2025 Licensee Advisory — escrow mishandling during default is a primary trigger

-- Dodd-Frank servicing rules apply to qualifying consumer mortgage loans regardless of lender size; see the full regulatory breakdown here
+• Dodd-Frank servicing rules apply to qualifying consumer mortgage loans regardless of lender size; see the 2026 compliance checklist for private mortgage servicers for the full regulatory breakdown

 Verdict: One compliance error on one loan can produce penalties that exceed an entire year’s servicing cost across the portfolio.

-In our experience, the compliance costs that hurt private lenders most are not the large, visible violations — they are the small, undocumented process failures that accumulate into pattern evidence.
+The compliance costs that hurt private lenders most are not the large, visible violations — they are the small, undocumented process failures that accumulate into pattern evidence.
 A single missed notice period on one loan is an oversight.
 The same missed notice on twelve loans across two years is a compliance pattern that regulators and plaintiff attorneys treat very differently.
-A documented, repeatable default workflow is not just operational efficiency — it is your primary defense when a borrower or regulator questions how the default was handled.
+A documented, repeatable default workflow is not just operational efficiency — it is your primary defense when a borrower or regulator questions how a default was handled.

 7. Extended REO Carrying Costs